lmatar/haxblog/index.md

 *The second shot was actually the one that went in!
 My model was able to predict a higher XG for the goal that went in.
 Let’s look at how the model works!*

 # What is Haxball?
-The gameplay shown in the animations above was taken directly from HaxBall.
-HaxBall is a 2D physics-based online multiplayer soccer game.
+The gameplay shown in the animations above was taken directly from HaxBall. {HaxBall}(haxball.com) is a 2D physics-based online multiplayer soccer game.
 Each user is a circle and can interact with the game using the arrow keys to move and the space bar to pass or shoot.
 HaxBall supports many kinds of matches, I trained my models on 3v3 and 4v4 matches.

 # What is XG?
 Expected Goals or XG is a numerical value that estimates the probability of a kick to score.
 XG can also be calculated for specific players, kicks, or entire teams.